phcreery/TypingComposer/README.md

 ## Getting Started

-I know that several TUI exist, like curses, asciimatics, urwid, npyscreen, etc but none seemed to have what I needed so I made my own.
+I wanted to learn powershell and I was fascinated by Bisqwit's autotyper so I created this.

 ### Prerequisites